Brit Irvine, BSW

 National Associates of Social Workers (NASW)

-Wayne County's Outside Young Professional Community Involvement Award
+April 2018 - Wayne County's Outstanding Young Professional Community Involvement Award

 Kyle is a 2007 graduate of Richmond High School in Richmond, Indiana.
 He obtained his Technical Certificate in Construction from Ivy Tech Community College in 2012.
 He currently resides in Richmond with his wife Brittany and their five children.